 Known issues

-- The initial download of the Microsoft Phi model may take a few minutes - particularly on low-bandwidth connections.
-Subsequent downloads should be quicker.
+- The initial download of either model may take a few minutes - particularly on low-bandwidth connections.
+Subsequent loads should be quicker as models are cached.

 - Microsoft Edge on ARM-based computers does not support Web Speech for speech recognition (speech to text), and returns a network error when attempting to capture input from the mic.
 Speech synthesis (text to speech) should still work.